magisterquis/plonk/doc/protocol.md

 -----------
 Each Implant is assumed to have its own, unique ID.
 This isn't enforced, but things get kinda weird if it's not the case.
 The ID itself doesn't matter much as long as it works in a URL.
-In principle, an empty ID may be used, but this tends to be more trouble than it's worth.

 Tasking (`/t`)
 ------------